What is Cloudy Pad ?

 list [options] List all instances

-start <name> Start an instance
+start [options] <name> Start an instance

-stop <name> Stop an instance
+stop [options] <name> Stop an instance

-get <name> Get details of an instance
+get <name> Get current state of an instance and its status (running, provisioned, configured, ready)

 provision [options] <name> Provision an instance (deploy or update Cloud resources)

-destroy <name> Destroy an instance
+destroy [options] <name> Destroy an instance

 pair <name> Pair an instance with Moonlight